JoonaNeittamo/DataAnalytics/README.md

 # Data Analytics
-This folder contains self studies and small projects to develop my skills and understanding in Data Analytics
+This folder contains self studies and small projects to develop my skills and understanding in Data Analytics All projects contain a .pdf file for easy access and view

 ---

 ## Data Preparation